 - Additional payroll to dedicate tasks

-Assign a % of budget to each category, highlighting preferred vendors (or team members), and which initiatives require marketing budget to achieve success.
-Once you’ve completed this, you will now what to plan for and how to prepare for each month.
-As you roll out each campaign, and educate your team as to the chosen “sale” for the month ahead, you’ll have the foresight to quantify spend vs. results.
+Assign a % of budget to each category, highlighting preferred vendors (or team members), and which initiatives require a marketing budget to achieve success.
+Once you’ve completed this, you will know what to plan for and how to prepare for each month.
+As you roll out each campaign and educate your team as to the chosen “sale” for the month ahead, you’ll have the foresight to quantify spend vs. results.

-2) Update your Email Templates, Phone Scripts, and Sales Processes
+2) Update your Email Templates, Text Templates, Phone Scripts, CRM Workflows, and Sales Processes

 Start by putting yourself in the shoppers’ shoes.
 Visit your website.
 Submit a lead under a fake account, and mystery shop yourself.
 What type of online experience are you delivering?
 Does your website answer questions or leave you with them?
 Is the messaging you receive influential?
 Do you see that your people differentiate your store in their communication, or is it more of the same?

-You need to create simplistic, clean messaging, both online, in email, and on the phone, to appeal to today’s mobile-focused customers.
+To appeal to today’s mobile-focused customers, you must create simplistic, clean messaging, both online, in email, and on the phone.
 Processes that fire out and trigger within your CRM must be devised with both your salespeople AND shoppers in mind, rather than what management believes would be nice to see happen.
 When we serve our clients, this is the first thing we change as it is the easiest way to convert existing opportunities into fresh sales.